getcoin/globalboosty/doc/build-osx.md

 Other commands:

-    ./globalboostd -daemon # to start the bitcoin daemon.
+    ./globalboostd -daemon # to start the globalboost daemon.
     ./globalboost-cli --help  # for a list of command-line options.
     ./globalboost-cli help    # When the daemon is running, to get a list of RPC commands